 Collinear Points-Definition, Formula, And Methods To Find Collinear Points

 Collinear points are three or more points that lie on the same straight line.
-The word ‘Collinear’ is a compound word made up of two words: ‘co’, meaning togetherness, and ‘linear’, meaning a line.
-Collinear points might exist on different planes, but not on different lines.
-Therefore, as the points are collinear, it is known as collinearity.
-Non-collinear points are points that do not lie in a straight line.
+The word collinear is a compound term derived from two words: “co,” meaning togetherness, and “linear,” meaning a line.
+Collinear points geometry refers to the arrangement of these points on a single line.

-In Mathematics, Collinear points are points that lie on the same straight line.
-As you can see in the figure below, points P, Q, and R are collinear.
+In Mathematics, collinear points are points that lie on the same straight line.
+As you can see in the figure below, points P, Q, and R are collinear — a classic collinear points example.

 Non-Collinear Points